devpillow-org/patient-management/backend/README.md

 When sucess logged want to see the respective page according to my function.

+**Administrator**

+As system `administrator` i want after login see a list of employees registred on the system ordered by function, want to see in that page a symbol to register new users, function, departments on the system.
+I want too that i be able to register new administrator users, designate a employee to specific department and manage work schedule.

 **Receptionist**

-As `receptionist` after login with my credentials, i want to be redirect to a page that can be able to see a queue of patients to be attended to, and in that page want to register new patient into data base or search for patient using name, documents etc.
+As `receptionist` after login with my credentials, i want to be redirect to a page that can be able to see a queue of patients to be attended to, and in that page want to register new patient into data base or search for patient using name or document number.
+On click in a patient i want that be able to forward the patient to department to be attended to, put then in a queue of specific department.

 **Doctor**

 As `doctor` after login with my credentials, i want to see the patients to be attended ordinatin to priority.
-Want which when click on patient has to be able to see the previous appointments, patient data registrados.
-Want when select a patient to be attended the status of patient changed and the same as removed from "waiting attendment" queue, at the end i want that be able to forward the patient to another specialist or end the attendment cicle.
+Want which when click on patient has to be able to see the previous appointments, patient data previous registred.
+Want when select a patient to be attended the status of patient changed and the same as removed from "waiting attendment" queue, when assist a patient, want that be able to register the patient complaint, write pescription for patient and give a record,  at the end i want that be able to forward the patient to another specialist (department) or end the attendment cicle writing and printing a sicknote.

 #### (Functional) Backend Requirements Gathering